KalaivaniRamani/email-crm/README.md

 EMAIL_SMTP_PORT=587

 ## Create the database: (run the query in mysql)
-CREATE DATABASE IF NOT EXISTS email_crm CHARACTER SET utf8mb4 COLLATE utf8mb4_unicode_ci;
+create database if not exists email_crm character set utf8mb4 collate utf8mb4_unicode_ci;

-USE email_crm;
+use email_crm;

-CREATE TABLE IF NOT EXISTS emails (
+create table if not exists emails (
-    id INT UNSIGNED NOT NULL AUTO_INCREMENT PRIMARY KEY, message_id VARCHAR(255) NOT NULL,
+    id int unsigned not null auto_increment primary key, message_id varchar(255) not null,
-    conversation_id VARCHAR(255) NOT NULL,
+    conversation_id varchar(255) not null,
-    subject VARCHAR(255) NOT NULL,
+    subject varchar(255) not null,
-    from_email VARCHAR(255) NOT NULL,
+    from_email varchar(255) not null,
-    body LONGTEXT NOT NULL,
+    body longtext not null,
-    received_at DATETIME NOT NULL,
+    received_at datetime not null,
-    in_reply_to VARCHAR(255) DEFAULT NULL,
+    in_reply_to varchar(255) default null,
-    is_read TINYINT(1) DEFAULT 0,
+    is_read tinyint(1) default 0,
-    created_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP,
+    created_at timestamp default current_timestamp,
-    updated_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP ON UPDATE CURRENT_TIMESTAMP
+    updated_at timestamp default current_timestamp on update current_timestamp
 );

 ## Start WebSocket server (open a terminal):